tvannewkirk/Handheld-Video-Game-Project/README.md

 # Handheld Video Game Project
-This project demonstrates the creation of a handheld retro video game device which can play games such as Tetris.
+This project demonstrates the assembly of a handheld retro video game device which can play games such as Tetris.

 <h2>Tools Used</h2>